Taman Tun Dr Ismail MRT station: Exits and entrances

 The station has two entrances, built on land which were previously petrol stations, and are located on both sides of Jalan Damansara.
 The feeder bus stops are located at both entrances.

 Retail outlet

-The station has an outlet of the Japanese chain convenience store FamilyMart, located at the unpaid section of the station concourse level.
+The station formerly had a FamilyMart convenience store, which was located at the unpaid section of the station concourse level.

 Feeder bus services

-With the opening of the MRT Sungai Buloh-Kajang Line, feeder buses also began operating linking the station with several residential areas in Taman Tun Dr Ismail, Damansara Utama and Damansara Jaya.
+With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several residential areas in Taman Tun Dr Ismail, Damansara Utama and Damansara Jaya.
 The feeder buses operate from the station's feeder bus stops at both entrances of the station.